 The measured light spectrum is specifically tuned to accurately represent the perceived light by the human eye.
 It is therefore well suited for photography, architecture, and many more topics where humans or animals are involved.

 Since light is among the most important factors for proper plant growth, measuring light intensity and coverage is crucial for maintaining an optimum plant count in the garden.
 If your indoor garden is overflowing with plants, then it’s likely that some plants are not receiving the proper light coverage.

 By using an indoor light meter, such as the Korona app, you can quickly discover the point of diminishing light intensity.
 This knowledge is incredibly helpful in increasing or decreasing the number of plants in the indoor garden.

 When an indoor crop receives an abundance of light coverage, it’s likely that the yield will simultaneously increase to a certain point.
 However, the photosynthetic activity of a plant will get saturated at a certain level of light, where more light does not produce equally more yield anymore or the yield can even decrease.

 The Optimal Amount

-Every plant has its optimal amount of light, refered to by the measure of daily light interval (DLI), which you should get to know and aim at.
+Every plant has its optimal amount of light, referred to by the measure of Daily Light Integral (DLI), which you should get to know and aim at.
 Providing more light than the DLI requires does not make much sense, whereas providing less light reduces your plants' yield.

 When it comes to light measurement to optimize your grow room, there’s no easier choice than the versatile and accurate Korona app to simplify your indoor gardening life.